Statutes

 I: Global activities

-1. Organising the exchange of experiences and ideas through international meetings, courses and conferences,
+1. Organising international meetings, courses and conferences.

-2. Facilitating personal contacts between members of the organisation,
+2. Facilitating personal contacts between members of the organisation.

 II: Organising the tenants’ interests, through;

-5. Membership of the IUT
+5. Membership of the IUT and partnership

+Membership of the IUT shall be open to all national and regional tenant organisations and partnership to institutions and organisations according to 4.II.B.
 In countries with more than one national or regional organisation, and where the organisations fulfil the criteria for membership, all are eligible for membership of the IUT.
-Before the IUT Board approves the application, the Executive Committee sends the application to existing member/members from the specific country, so that this organisation – if they want to – can make a pronouncement.
+Before the IUT Board approves an application, existing member/members from the specific country, should be given an opportunity to make a pronouncement.

-I. Conditions for membership
+I. Conditions for membership and partnership

 1. Board members